bluesky/bluesky-widgets/docs/source/goals.rst

 #.
 There is a need for both web- and desktop-based solutions, and the space of
    GUI frameworks is ever-changing, especially on the web.
-From the start, we are building in front-ends for Qt and Jupyter with examples of how to embed these components in the existing Qt applications Xi-CAM, napari, and PyDM, using their respective extension points.
+From the start, we are building in front-ends for Qt and Jupyter with examples of how to embed these components in the existing Qt applications Xi-CAM, PyFAI, PyMca, napari, and PyDM, using their respective extension points.